 D is for Dirty Dozen

-The EWG (Environmental Working Group) publishes this list of fruits and vegetables each year ranking them based on level of contamination.
-If you want to minimize your exposure, use this list as a guide.
+The EWG (Environmental Working Group) publishes The Dirty Dozen -a list of fruits and vegetables that are ranked each year based on level of contamination.
+If you want to minimize your exposure to pesticide, you use this list as a guide.

 Raisins, Oats, Soy